COVID-19 Health and Safety

 Frequently Asked Questions About Face Masks

 Where can students get a free mask if they need one?

 Where can faculty and staff get a mask if they need one?

-For Fall Term: All COCC faculty and staff will receive a reusable cloth mask prior to the start of Fall Term (distribution to be determined, check this space and your inbox frequently for updates).
+All COCC faculty and staff will receive a reusable cloth mask prior to the start of Fall Term.
 Additional disposable masks for employees who may need one will be available at the Bookstore on our Bend campus, Building 3 on the Redmond Campus, and at the reception desks on both the Madras and Prineville campuses.